VPN or IP VPN: What is the right choice for your business?

 Virtual Private Networks (VPNs) and Internet Protocol Virtual Private Networks (IP VPNs) have a key difference.
-When choosing what option is best for your company, it’s integral you know what service you’re getting without a veil of smoke and mirrors in the way.
+When choosing what option is best for your company, it’s integral you know what service you’re getting without any smoke and mirrors in the way.

 First of all, what is a VPN and an IP VPN?